Prebiotics and Probiotics: Why You Need Both

-Probiotics are supplements or foods that contain living microorganisms which help to improve or maintain the "good" bacteria in your body.
-Probiotics are found in many fermented foods, such as yogurt, kombucha, sauerkraut, kefir, miso, tempeh, kimchi, pickles, sourdough bread and some cheeses.
+Probiotics supplements or foods that contain living microorganisms that help to improve or maintain the “good” bacteria in your body.
+Probiotics are found in many fermented foods, such as yogurt, kombucha, sauerkraut, kefir, miso, tempeh, kimchi, pickles, sourdough bread, and some cheeses.
 Probiotics can also be taken as a supplement or added to food.

-Some of the conditions that might be helped by increasing the amount of probiotics in your body (through food or supplements) include:
+Some of the conditions that might be helped by increasing the number of probiotics in your body (through food or supplements) include:

-Diarrhea (both diarrhea caused by antibiotics and from Clostridioides difficile (C. diff) infection).
+- Diarrhea (both diarrhea caused by antibiotics and from Clostridioides difficult (C. diff) infection).

 Apart from eating certain foods, you can add probiotics to your diet through dietary supplements.
 Supplements are not drugs, so they do not need to be approved by the Federal Drug Administration (FDA).
 It’s important that you always talk to your healthcare provider before starting any kind of supplement or major change to your diet.